Executive Vice President & General Counsel

 Before first transitioning to the corporate world, Howe was a partner at Steptoe & Johnson LLP, where his practice focused on aerospace law and transactions, government contracts law, litigation with an emphasis on high-technology procurement, and federal court civil and appellate litigation.
 He represented preeminent defense, aerospace, and information technology companies including Boeing, Hughes, McDonnell Douglas, and Motorola.
 Previously, he served as law clerk to Judge George E. MacKinnon of the United States Court of Appeals for the District of Columbia Circuit.

 Howe received his J.D. from Harvard Law School, where he was an editor of the Harvard Law Review; his honors M.A. in modern history and economics from Oxford University, where he was a Sachs Scholar; and his A.B. from Princeton University and its School of Public and International Affairs.

-Howe currently serves as a moderator for the Aspen Institute, co-founder and treasurer of No Labels, and board member of USO Metropolitan Washington-Baltimore.
+Howe currently serves as a moderator for the Aspen Institute, co-founder and treasurer of No Labels, board member of USO Metropolitan Washington-Baltimore, and board of advisors member for the Association of Corporate Counsel (National Capital Region) Leadership Academy.
 He is a past president of the Federal Circuit Bar Association and past chair of the Washington Space Business Roundtable.